refgenie/refgenie/docs/download.md

 # Download pre-indexed reference genomes

-## Latest builds
+## Introduction

-The latest genome assets are now available for modular download, either by using the `refgenie` command-line interface, or by browsing on the web.
-You can browse and download files manually at [refgenomes.databio.org](http://refgenomes.databio.org), but `refgenie` will download and manage these for you automatically.
+The latest genome assets are now available for modular download.
+It's possible to download [pre-built refgenie assemblies](download.md) manually at [refgenomes.databio.org](http://refgenomes.databio.org), but it's easier to install and use the `refgenie` command-line interface because `refgenie` will download and manage these for you automatically.
 You do this by simply running `refgenie` from the command line.

-List all available genomes and assets:

-Access [http://refgenomes.databio.org](http://refgenomes.databio.org/assets) or use the CLI to *list remote assets*:
+The `listr` command *lists remote assets*:

 ```
 refgenie listr